Creating a Dashboard in Excel: Step-by-Step Guide for Business Managers

 Step 5: Add Interactive Elements

-To take your Excel dashboard to the next level, incorporate interactive elements like Slicers and Dropdown Lists.
-These allow users to filter data and view metrics dynamically.
+Elevate your Excel dashboard by integrating interactive elements like Slicers and Dropdown Lists.
+These tools allow users to filter data and dynamically view metrics.

 To add a slicer: